 I was shocked to realize that for Lonely Planet, practically only southern Germany exists.
 At least Cologne, the Moselle valley and the Upper Middle Rhine Valley were mentioned in the west, and the cities of Berlin, Potsdam and Dresden in the east.
 That's it!
 The Wadden Sea and the Baltic Sea, the islands, the Harz Mountains, the Mecklenburg Lake District, the World Heritage cities of Lübeck, Wismar, Bremen and Hamburg - all missing!
 The whole of Thuringia - in my opinion one of our most interesting federal states, with places where world history was significantly influenced - Weimar, the Wartburg and the Bauhaus - is completely left out!

 Even in Bavaria, only Munich, Nuremberg, Rothenburg ob der Tauber and Neuschwanstein Castle made it into this "top selection".
 Not even the Zugspitze, Lake Constance or the Alps are mentioned.
-I'm sorry, I just can't take a travel guide like this seriously!
+I'm sorry, I just can't take a guide book like this seriously!
 It doesn't help that there are useful practical tips for the few destinations mentioned.

 I had the suspicion that Lonely Planet had asked some - relatively uninformed - non-German travelers which "top travel destinations" in Germany came to their mind, and compiled the travel guide based on this survey.
 But why this work was then translated into German remains a mystery.

-Travel Guides Germany: My Recommendations
+Travel Guide Books Germany: My Recommendations

 I have looked at a number of German-language travel guides covering the whole of Germany.
 All of these books are suitable to give you an overview of the different regions, cities worth seeing, cultural highlights and natural beauties of Germany, and for inspiration.
-Once you have decided on one or more destinations, I recommend that you also buy a specialized travel guide for the region or city in question.
-Here I almost always use the travel guides from Michael Müller Verlag or from Reise Know-How back.
+Once you have decided on one or more destinations, I recommend that you also buy a specialized guide book for the region or city in question.
+Here I almost always use the travel guide books from Michael Müller Verlag or from Reise Know-How back.
 Although they are not as visually appealing as some other travel guides, they provide an incredible amount of information and background knowledge, which is important to me.

 I can recommend the following travel guides for the whole of Germany: